 - Applicants must be full-time sophomores, juniors, or seniors currently enrolled in college.

-- No application will be considered until all materials have been received by the Scholarship Selection Committee on or before February 10 each year for fall enrollment of that year.
+- No application will be considered until all materials have been received by the Scholarship Selection Committee on or before March 30each year for fall enrollment of that year.

 - No application materials received after February 10 will be considered.